sotlucas/dotfiles/README.md

 ## Installation

+> **WARNING**: This will remove your current dotfiles.
+Make sure to backup your files before installing!!

 To install just clone the repo and run the `install.sh` script with the following commands
 ```
 git clone https://github.com/sotlucas/dotfiles ~/.dotfiles